Cessation and review of protection status

 • voluntarily and permanently returned to the country which they left due to former fear of persecution

-• can no longer refuse to claim the protection of the country of which they are citizens, or if they, as stateless persons, are able to return to the country where they had their usual residence’.[4]
-Accordingly, a change of circumstances in the country of origin must be substantial and permanent and in a way that the fear of persecution in the country of origin can no longer be maintained in the individual case,[5] but it also has to be ascertained whether the refugee can be reasonably expected to return to the country of origin.
-Case law which so far only exists on the former legal framework, has established that trauma or mental disorders which result from persecution constitute compelling reasons within the meaning of this provision.[6]
+• can no longer refuse to claim the protection of the country of which they are citizens, or if they, as stateless persons, can return to the country where they had their usual residence’, for example if the conditions on which their recognition as being entitled to asylum or refugee status is based have ceased to exist.[6]
+Accordingly, a change of circumstances in the country of origin must be substantial and permanent and in a way that the fear of persecution in the country of origin can no longer be maintained in the individual case,[7] but it also has to be ascertained whether the refugee can be reasonably expected to return to the country of origin.
+Case law which so far only exists on the former legal framework, has established that trauma or mental disorders that result from persecution constitute compelling reasons within the meaning of this provision.[8]
 The assessment does not look at the strength of the person’s ties with Germany since settling there.

 Subsidiary protection may be revoked, if the circumstances on which the recognition of status was based have ceased to exist or changed in such a way that subsidiary protection is no longer necessary.
 The change of circumstances must be permanent and in such a significant way that in practice the risk of serious harm no longer exists.[9]